MustardOS/mustardos.github.io/themes/images.md

 {: .warning }
 > GIFs are still somewhat supported by using `[MISC] ANIMATED_BACKGROUND=1` however this is being deprecated and will be
-> removed in future muOS updates!
+> removed in future MustardOS updates!

 {: .note }
 > Static Images: These are very useful when using animated backgrounds, as you can save your theme size and quality by